-We currently accept ACH payments when you utilize Stripe as your merchant account option.
+ACH payments are currently available only if you utilize Stripe as your merchant account option.
 To set this up, please follow these three easy steps:

-Your clients will go to the standard invoice page they pay online, but instead of paying via credit card, they can choose ACH.
+Your clients will go to the payment page, but instead of paying via credit card, they can choose ACH.
 It will then trigger the bank pop-up.
-Note: This is Stripe's dialog and cannot be modified at this time.
+Note: This is Stripe's dialog and cannot be modified by 17hats

 Stripe provides the ultra-secure payment system that allows your client to enter in their bank credentials, choose a bank account, and start the ACH transfer directly to your bank.
 Out of the gate, Stripe supports the biggest banks in the United States, currently about 1,500, (sorry -- we're still waiting on Stripe's non-US bank integration).
-Typically the transfer takes 3-5 business days.
+Typically the transfer takes 7 business days from Stripe.
 The banks that can be used for ACH payments are Chase, Bank of America, Wells Fargo, Citi, US Bank, USAA, Fidelity, ONC, Capital One, TD Bank, Suntrust, Navy Federal, Charles Schwab and BB&T.

-ACH payments on Stripe cost 0.80% and are capped at $5, with no monthly fees or verification fees.
+ACH payments on Stripe typically cost 0.80% and are capped at $5, meaning any payment over $625 will be charged only $5.00, with no monthly fees or verification fees.
 This is paid directly to Stripe (your merchant account) as their processing fees.

 Once connected, the payment process for your client is simple!
 When paying an invoice, the client will now have the default, "ACH (eCheck)" option, with the ability to select "Credit Card" if needed.

 Your client will then be prompted to choose their bank from the available options:

 You may be asking yourself, what if I ONLY want to accept ACH payments and not allow the payment via a credit card?
 Simple!
 To do this: